Randomized gradient-free methods in convex optimization: Introduction

 The first such methods (\pd{often referred to as Kiefer--Wolfowitz methods}) were proposed about 70 years ago (see, e.g., \cite{wasan2004stochastic} \pd{for historical remarks}) and further developed in the \pd{following} 20--30 years \cite{ermoliev1976stochastic,nemirovsky1983problem,polyak1987introduction,spall2005introduction}.

 \dd{The} interest in \dd{gradient-free} methods has grown considerably \pd{since mid-2000s} \cite{agarwal2010optimal,agarwal2011stochastic,duchi2012randomized,duchi2015optimal,gasnikov2016gradient,gasnikov2017stochastic,nesterov2017random,shamir2017optimal,gorbunov2022accelerated}.
-Particularly, in modern papers \cite{gasnikov22a,dvinskikh2022gradient,akhavan2022gradient}, \pd{the} authors try to develop the best known gradient-free algorithms at least for one of three main criteria: oracle complexity \pd{(number of zeroth-oracle calls to guarantee certain accuracy)}, iteration complexity \pd{(number of iterations to guarantee certain accuracy)}, maximum level of admissible noise \pd{still allowing to guarantee certain accuracy}.
-So do we in this survey: \pd{we present} the algorithms through the prism of optimality according to the listed criteria.
+Particularly, in modern papers \cite{gasnikov22a,dvinskikh2022gradient,akhavan2022gradient}, \pd{the} authors try to develop the best known gradient-free algorithms at least for one of three main criteria: oracle complexity \pd{(number of zeroth-oracle calls to guarantee certain accuracy)}, iteration complexity \pd{(number of iterations to guarantee certain accuracy)}, maximum level of admissible noise \pd{still allowing to guarantee certain accuracy}. \gea{This survey focuses on the same aspects and presents the algorithms through the prism of optimality according to the listed criteria.}